Information regarding the Philips CPAP Recall in Canada and United States

 For many people, the CPAP machine shortage has been and is stressful.
-Trucks without drivers, ships stranded at sea, computer chips in limited supply, and the CPAP machine recall by Philips have left millions of people out of breath and out of patience.
+Trucks without drivers, ships stranded at sea, computer chips in limited supply, and the Philips cap recall has left millions of people in Canada and United States out of breath and out of patience.

 When Philips Respironics issued the recall of approximately 3-4 million CPAP machines, the demand for new CPAP machines skyrocketed.
-In this article, you will learn what caused CPAP Shortage 2021 and CPAP Shortage 2022 and when to expect them to end.
+In this article, you will learn what caused CPAP Shortage 2021 and CPAP Shortage 2022 and what we can expect in 2023.

 Demand Has Increased After The Philips Recall: